Other sections in Research:

 A project developed by the Economics Department at Lancaster University Management School aimed at improving understanding of the UK national and regional house price dynamics.

-The latest boom and bust in international housing markets has generated a renewed interest in the dynamics of house prices.
 The UK Housing Observatory is a project of the Economics Department at Lancaster University Management School (LUMS), led by Ivan Paya, Alisa Yusupova, Efthymios Pavlidis and David Peel, aiming to improve our understanding of the UK national and regional housing markets.

 To find out more view our Summary of the latest release.